crazyboiboi/Multi-Car-Parking-Application/README.md

 ## Running the application
 1) You can clone the repository using:
 - clone/Download button and download the files as zip.
-Extract it after and open it in Unity.
+Extract it after and open it in IntelliJ.
 - cloning the repository locally:
 ```bash
 git clone https://github.com/crazyboiboi/Multi-Car-Parking-Application.git